Boeing CEO gave up millions in pay last year, though future stock awards loom large

 Calhoun, 63, a former GE Aviation executive who had been on the Boeing board since 2009, took over as CEO in January 2020 after Muilenburg was fired for mishandling the return to service of the 737 MAX.

-As a new employee in 2020, Calhoun had no previous long-term performance award.
-However, Boeing gave Calhoun two large stock awards worth $17 million upon hiring.
+Boeing gave Calhoun two large stock awards worth $17 million upon hiring.
 Those didn’t vest during 2020.

 Of that, $10 million is compensation for amounts forfeited when he left the Blackstone Group to take the Boeing job.
 He’ll get that in three equal installments starting this year.